Chairperson: Matteo P. Arena, Ph.D.

 REAL 4002.
 Commercial Real Estate Finance.
 3 cr. hrs.

 Provides the student with an in-depth knowledge of real estate finance, real estate investment, and the operation of the real estate capital markets.
 The objective of the course is to understand the many sources and uses of capital in the commercial real estate industry.
 The course begins with the mechanics of mortgage finance, followed by a detailed presentation of mortgage underwriting, lender ratios, and discounted cash flow analysis.
+This is the same course as FINA 4002 and credit cannot be earned for both REAL 4002 and FINA 4002.
 Prereq: FINA 3001.

 REAL 4120.
 Cases in Commercial Real Estate.
 3 cr. hrs.

 Focuses on the applied analysis of commercial real estate.
 Emphasizes the analysis of real estate for purchase, development or financing across the major real estate investment sub-areas (apartments, office, retail and warehouse/distribution).
 The objective is to take conceptual real estate knowledge and apply it to Harvard Business School and Milwaukee Area cases.
 Knowledge from the many required finance, marketing, real estate, accounting and other business and economics courses is used to analyze the cases.
-Prereq: REAL 3001; REAL 4130; REAL 4002, which may be taken concurrently.
+Prereq: REAL 3001, REAL 4002 or FINA 4002, and REAL 4061.

 REAL 4330.
 Advanced Real Estate Analysis.
 3 cr. hrs.

 Prepares students for two case competitions in which Marquette University participates.
 Students prepare to analyze, write a report and present a development/redevelopment proposal for a track of land or existing building.
 Students also prepare by reviewing the previous year’s Eisenberg and NAIOP cases and completing additional assignments.
 Each team meets twice per week to work with case advisers and team members.
-Prereq: REAL 3001, REAL 4130; REAL 4002, which may be taken concurrently; cons. of instr.
+Prereq: Cons. of instr.

 REAL 4986.
 Real Estate Internship - Grading Period.
 3 cr. hrs.

 S/U grade assessment.
-Prereq: Jr. stndg., cons. of prog. dir. and cons. of Business Career Center.
-REAL 3986 or concurrent enrollment.
+Prereq: REAL 3986; cons. of prog. dir. and cons. of Business Career Center.

 REAL 4995.
 Independent Study in Real Estate.
 1-4 cr. hrs.